My neighbors’ door goes KABOOM.

 * * *

-I have been living here for five months and have seen them three times.
+No word of a lie, I have been living here for five months and have seen them three times.
 That is not an exaggeration.

 I first saw the dad on the day of the freak earthquake that hit the east coast.
 During the first five seconds of the quake, I obviously thought it was just them running around like usual.
 But when the chandelier began swaying back and forth and I could literally see the house itself swaying, he and I ran outside at the same time.